3. Stop stressing before bedtime

 “Sleep is such a luxury, which I can’t afford.” – Robin Sikarwar

 There are several relaxation techniques and therapies that can help you to reduce stress, calm yourself & body and fall asleep faster.
-You can try meditation, deep breathing, imagery or progressive muscle relaxation to relax your mind & body.
+You can try meditation, deep breathing, imagery, or progressive muscle relaxation to relax your mind and body.

 9. Try cognitive therapy

 Cognitive therapy can help you a great deal in identifying the symptoms of insomnia and curing it.
 It can also help you cope with inappropriate feelings, beliefs, and thoughts that may cause insomnia.
 Moreover, you can learn a lot about practical sleeping goals, sleep changes related to age, and sleeping norms with the help of cognitive therapy.
 All this can empower you to overcome insomnia for good.